-Impending release of Arizona election audit results puts state’s AG on the spot
+Impending release of election audit results puts Arizona AG on the spot

 Mr. Noble likened Brnovich’s attempts to balance the duties of his office with the political demands of Mr. Trump to “walking a tightrope over the Grand Canyon.”

-Sandra Dowling, a district chair in the Maricopa County GOP, said Mr. Bronovic has never been a favorite of the MAGA movement or far-right grassroots activists.
+Sandra Dowling, a district chair in the Maricopa County GOP, said Mr. Brnovich has never been a favorite of the MAGA movement or far-right grassroots activists.

 The audit will be a make-or-break moment, she said.